jbroerken/mrhshared/doc/source/index.rst

 .. image:: banner.png
    :align: center

-mrhshared is a collection of header files which are used across the various components of the MRH platform.
-Defined here are the event and type information used for communication between applications and services.
+The mrhshared headers define the event structure, known events and types used by the MRH platform.

 This documentation is aimed at developers which either want to write the event handling of their application themselves or platform developers wishing